-“Thoughtful” is the most salient trait of people who work at LightStep.
+“Thoughtful” is the most salient trait of people who work at Lightstep.

 We cultivate trust with each other so team members can thrive both at work and out of the office.

 We directly assess teamwork and communication in our paired interview processes and day-to-day work.
 This means that when teammates need to leave early, arrive late, work from home, take a self-care day, or use some of their (unlimited) PTO, we can genuinely support them in life’s ever-changing needs.
-Many of our individual contributors, managers, leaders, and even our founders take care of young children; we take pride in our generous maternity and paternity leave policies and respect each other’s offline time, which allow people to continue growing their careers at LightStep after becoming parents.
+Many of our individual contributors, managers, leaders, and even our founders take care of young children; we take pride in our generous maternity and paternity leave policies and respect each other’s offline time, which allows people to continue growing their careers at Lightstep after becoming parents.

-At LightStep, you're not restricted to checkboxes on a job description.
+At Lightstep, you're not restricted to checkboxes on a job description.

 Ultimately, our leadership genuinely cares about finding the right alignment between each person’s interests and the company’s business needs.
 In the search for our first engineering managers, we hired experienced external candidates and also shifted Daniela Miao, one of our early software engineers, into an EM role to help her realize her career goals.
-She’s since played a crucial role in designing our new interview processes and keeping LightStep’s focus on people as we grow.
+She’s since played a crucial role in designing our new interview processes and keeping Lightstep’s focus on people as we grow.